-Launched May 2021, the Vivobarefoot Tracker Forest ESC boot is the second product in the brand's 'Extreme Survival Collection', joining the Tempest swimrun shoe.
+Launched May 2021, the Vivobarefoot Tracker Forest ESC boot is part of the brand's 'Extreme Survival Collection'.
 Vivobarefoot has a very clearly defined USP.
 This eco-conscious brand makes minimalist footwear that removes the extra padding and chunky soles found in most of today's best hiking boots for men and women to create thin-soled, wide, and flexible footwear that helps you connect with the earth.

 So does this new design actually work for hardy adventurers?
 Read on for my full Vivobarefoot Tracker Forest ESC boot review.